umair6/GD_BlackJack/README.md

 # GAME LOOP

-Game Start
-├── Dealer uses DeckGenerator to create and shuffle the card deck.
-├── GameManager deals initial cards to each player (e.g., 2 cards each).
-│
-├── Main Game Loop (per round)
-│ ├── Loop Start
-│ │
-│ ├── For each player (including dealer, if acting separately) │ │ ├── GameManager gives turn to the player.
-│ │ ├── Wait for player input (Hit or Stand).
-│ │ ├── Process the input:
-│ │ │ ├── If Hit → deal card, update hand.
-│ │ │ ├── If Stand → end turn.
-│ │ ├── Check game state (e.g., bust, blackjack, max cards).
-│ │ ├── If game ends early → break loop to Result phase.
-│ │
-│ ├── After all players finish or game ends
-│ │ ├── GameManager checks for final state (dealer logic, rules).
-│ │ └── Transition to result mode.
-│
-├── GameManager displays the result (Win/Lose/Tie).
-├── Wait for user to start new round or exit.
-└── Loop End (next round or game over)
+<pre lang="markdown"> ## 🃏 Blackjack Game Loop – Structured Flow ``` Game Start ├── Dealer uses DeckGenerator to create and shuffle the card deck. ├── GameManager deals initial cards to each player (e.g., 2 cards each). │ ├── Main Game Loop (per round) │ ├── Loop Start │ │ │ ├── For each player (including dealer, if acting separately) │ │ ├── GameManager gives turn to the player. │ │ ├── Wait for player input (Hit or Stand). │ │ ├── Process the input: │ │ │ ├── If Hit → deal card, update hand. │ │ │ ├── If Stand → end turn. │ │ ├── Check game state (e.g., bust, blackjack, max cards). │ │ ├── If game ends early → break loop to Result phase. │ │ │ ├── After all players finish or game ends │ │ ├── GameManager checks for final state (dealer logic, rules). │ │ └── Transition to result mode. │ ├── GameManager displays the result (Win/Lose/Tie). ├── Wait for user to start new round or exit. └── Loop End (next round or game over) ``` </pre>

 # GAME COMPONENTS